Skip to main content

 Figure with subsystems and interfaces under test

-The 2023 5G Challenge is evaluating the following interfaces:
+The 2023 5G Challenge evaluated the following interfaces:

 3GPP interface NG (N2/N3) and NAS (N1).
 RAN interface to 5G core.
 N1 is a transparent interface between the user equipment (UE) and the 5G core.
 NG control plane is also known as N2.
 NG user plane is also known as N3.